top of page

 BJ Fogg's approach worked for me.
 Doing 10 dips every time I passed the sofa, before heading out, has built to a habit.

-Taking an easy step can have big repercussions:
+Taking an easy step can have big repercussions when it comes to habit loops:

 Have you ever noticed that positive people regularly say positive things and the same is true of negative people?
 That's largely because their behaviour becomes a habit.